arinbasu/Using-Authorea-with-Github/rgv70dgo4d8.md

-The notion of causal thinking is ingrained in human mind, as Rothman argues that at birth
+The notion of causal thinking is ingrained in human mind, as Rothman argues that